joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 **IMPORTANT NOTE ABOUT LINE ENDINGS ON WINDOWS** - You need to make sure that your text file is saved in unix compatible format, because Windows by default uses a different character code to end lines compared to Unix.
 In Notepad++, select `Edit`,`EOL Conversion` and `Unix` from the menu.
 On Mac you can ignore this because it uses Unix line endings anyway.
 Make sure you save the file after changing the line endings.

-Copy the file to the Raspberry Pi, either using WinSCP/Cyberduck, or by typing `scp test.py dss@address` in a terminal, then connect to the Pi using ssh as described above.
+Copy the file to the Raspberry Pi, either using WinSCP/Cyberduck, or by typing `scp test.py dss@address:` in a terminal, then connect to the Pi using ssh as described above.
 At the prompt you see after logging in via ssh, type `python test.py`.
 With any luck the LCD screen should turn cyan (greeny-blue).
 If it doesn't look at the ssh window to see if any error messages have been printed.

 If everything works, hooray, you've written a program on your computer, transferred it to the Raspberry Pi, and run it.